Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Diamond

-100% course fee coverage for undergraduate degrees, short courses and microcredentials
+100% course fee coverage for undergraduate and postgraduate degrees, short courses and microcredentials

 We support the ambitions of drivers or their families